Geolocation Online Tutorials

 Geopositioning yields a set of geographic coordinates (such as latitude and longitude) in a given map datum; positions may also be expressed as a bearing and range from a known landmark.
 In turn, positions can determine a meaningful location, such as a street address.

-Geopositioning uses various visual and electronic methods including position lines and position circles, celestial navigation, radio navigation, and the use of satellite navigation systems.
+Geopositioning uses various visual and electronic methods including position lines and position circles, celestial navigation, radio navigation, radio and WiFi positioning systems, and the use of satellite navigation systems.

 The calculation requires measurements or observations of distances or angles to reference points whose positions are known.
 In 2D surveys, observations of three reference points are enough to compute a position in a two-dimensional plane.
 In practice, observations are subject to errors resulting from various physical and atmospheric factors that influence the measurement of distances and angles.